Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/CurveBoolean/documentation.md

 * _primary polygon_

   * Sets which input curve/polygon is to be considered as the primary polygon in the 2D boolean operation.
-This is either the `first` or `last` of the list of input curves/polygons.
+This can be the `first` or `last` of the list of input curves/polygons.

 * _primary role_

   * Sets the role of the primary curve/polygon (as defined by the _primary polygon_ input).
-This is either `clip` (the curve/polygon to operate with), or `subject` (the curve/polygon to operate on).
+This can be `clip` (the curve/polygon to operate with), or `subject` (the curve/polygon to operate on).

 * _close resulting curves_